 - Spermicides can cause a local reaction.

-- Urinary tract infection incidence is increased with diaphragms.
+- Urinary tract infection incidence may be increased with diaphragms.

 The female condom (Femidom®) has been available in Great Britain since 1992.
-It is made of soft pliable polyurethane, pre-lubricated and has two flexible rings.
+It is made of soft pliable polyurethane, pre-lubricated and with two flexible rings.

 This is a barrier method.